 If you’re looking for a seafood fix, you can’t go wrong with Doc’s!
 Voted one of the Top 10 Seafood Shacks in America by Fox News, this quaint food spot has served seafood gumbo, fried crab claws, golden fried oysters and more in the area for over thirty years.
 They truly know their way around seafood!

 Trust us; whether you’re looking to rent, or you just want to learn more about this amazing vacation destination, we can help!
-Browse our rentals by bedrooms and contact our reservations team today to learn more about what you can expect during your stay in Orange Beach when you book with Harris Properties.
+Browse our rentals by bedrooms and contact our reservations team today to learn more about what you can expect during your stay in Orange Beach when you book with Harris Vacation Rentals.